Football Kickoff Out Of Bounds Penalty

 A kickoff out of bounds penalty is called on the kicking team when the ball goes out of bounds before touching a player on the receiving team during a kickoff.
 When this penalty occurs, the receiving team has a few options they can choose from depending on the level of play.

-A kickoff out of bounds is called any time the ball goes directly out of bounds on its own or when a player on the receiving team establishes part of his body out of bounds and touches the ball.
+A kickoff out of bounds is called any time the ball goes directly out of bounds on its own or when a player on the receiving team puts part of his body out of bounds and touches the ball.
 When this occurs, a flag is thrown, and the receiving team most frequently decides to advance the ball to the 35-yard line.

 The kickoff out of bounds is usually pretty straightforward for a referee to call, but a player can use this rule to benefit them in special situations.
 In a 2016 game, receiver Ty Montgomery established himself out of bounds while a kickoff was still in play.
 He then laid down with his feet out of bounds and upper body in bounds and recovered the ball on his own 3-yard line.
 This was ruled a kickoff out of bounds penalty, which resulted in the ball being placed at the 35-yard line instead of the 3-yard line.